Q: How do I submit my resume or ask employment-related questions?

 Q: Can I attend a christening?

-Even on a christening day, remember that you are still in a manufacturing environment.
-Avoid sandals, flip-flops, high-heeled shoes, shorts or other unsuitable footwear or clothing.
+On christening days, for safety reasons guests will be transported in the shipyard, but remember that you are still in a manufacturing environment.
+Proper footwear and clothing is a must-- avoid sandals, flip-flops, high-heeled shoes, shorts or other unsuitable footwear or clothing.
 Observe all safety warnings, and follow the instructions of BIW staff.

 Q: How do I get a seat at a christening?